mehdiben01/-alx-low_level_programming/README.md

 `Don’t worry about going mental.
 You’re a C programmer.
 You’re already mental.` 😅

-As a bonus, talking through your code also helps you identify which portions need to have comments and what the comments should be.
+As a bonus, talking through your code also helps you identify which portions need to have comments and what the comments should be

 # Content